 When I heard about "GasPods" I didn't believe they could really have a significant effect.
-Since belief is not enough for anyone to make a claim I bought a set and am doing my own test of their efficacy.
-I do not have enough observations yet for the blue histogram to be statistically significant but eventually it should be possible to make a real evaluation of their effect (if any).
+Since belief that something happens doesn't actually help you know it happens I bought a set and am doing my own test of their efficacy.

 [Update 2015-06-24 The simple statistical test I am doing now shows that the means of the two pools of observations are most-likely not equal.
 I find this surprising but there you have it.
 This simple case does seem to support the claims of the GasPod designers.]

 gas, gasoline, petrol, price, cost, canada, british columbia, bc, victoria, vancouver island, carbon, carbon tax, climate, climate change